 | Pediatric obesity | Phase III | Approved for adolescents (12-17) with obesity.
 Significant BMI reduction vs placebo. | Level I |

-Thyroid warning: Same boxed warning as semaglutide for thyroid C-cell tumors in rodents.
-Contraindicated with MTC/MEN2 history.
+Thyroid C-cell tumors: Same boxed warning as all GLP-1 agonists — rodent studies showed thyroid C-cell tumors.
+Contraindicated with MTC or MEN2 history.

-Pancreatitis: Rare acute pancreatitis cases reported.
-Same monitoring as semaglutide.
+Pancreatitis: Rare cases of acute pancreatitis reported.
+Same monitoring recommendations as the GLP-1 class.

 | Jurisdiction | Status |